 - The share buyback program doesn’t end with a single transaction.
 According to the prevailing market conditions from time to time, the company decides upon the feasibility, the timing and the volume of shares to be repurchased through each transaction.
 That is why, open market repurchases often take months or even years to get completed.

 - Although, the decision of the repurchase volume is in the hands of the company, there exist certain daily buy-back limits which restrict the amount of stock that can be bought over a particular time interval again ranging from months to even years.
 For example, in the US the SEC Rule 10b-18 dictates that the issuer can’t repurchase more than 25 % of the average daily volume.

 - Since the volumes involved in this repurchase method are huge, it greatly adds to the long-term demand for shares in the market and is also likely to affect the stock price till the time the repurchase operations continue.

 An example is Celgene’s shares repurchased as “Open Market Repurchase”

-- A less common repurchase method used by companies is the “fixed price tender”.
-In fixed price tender, the purchase price, the volume of shares to be repurchased and the duration of the offer are pre-decided and pre-specified by the company.
+- A less common share repurchase method used by companies is the “fixed price tender”.
+In fixed price tender, the purchase price, the volume of shares repurchase and the duration of the offer are pre-decided and pre-specified by the company.

 - And all this information is also made public through a mandatory public disclosure.
 The shareholders interested to sell their shares at the specified price express their interest.